dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 When querying your data with Google Sheets:

-- It returns the data to the cell you have clicked on
+- It returns the data to the cell you have clicked on.
 - The custom menu operation has a timeout limit of six (6) minutes.

 ## Custom menu key functions